“Regret” is Kate Chopin’s short story about a fiftyish, unmarried woman who becomes responsible for the care of her neighbor’s four children.

 Q: I’m really troubled to see Chopin speak of “negroes” in this story.
 Isn’t that deeply offensive language?

-A: We explain at other places on this site that Chopin’s language in some of her work is a picture of the way people in her time spoke to one another.
-Words like “darkey” and “Negro,” offensive for us in the twenty-first century, were used familiarly by people of color and white people in Chopin’s Louisiana, commonly without intended rancor.
+A: This painful subject requires a sense of historical imagination, historical empathy.
+Chopin’s language here is a picture of the way people in her time spoke to one another.
+Words like “darkey” and “Negro,” offensive for us in the twenty-first century, were used familiarly by people of color and white people in Chopin’s Louisiana, usually without intended rancor.
 Kate Chopin reproduced such language in her characters’ speech, as she reproduced people’s dialectal patterns.
 For her, as for Mark Twain and others of her generation, recording accurately the way people spoke was an important part of being a good writer.

 Louisiana at the time was just a decade or so away from slavery.
-Chopin does not pretend that the color line is gone, that African Americans enjoy complete freedom and equality, or that everyone lives in racial harmony with everyone else.
+Chopin does not pretend that the color line is gone, that Blacks enjoy complete freedom and equality, or that everyone lives in racial harmony with everyone else.
 There are racial tensions in several of her stories.

 Chopin was, of course, a nineteenth-century, white, Southern woman, but she was also deeply steeped in French culture, being bilingual and bi-cultural from birth.
 She shares both American and European attitudes toward race, and she always sees more than her characters do.